 The Lightning F.3 was a development of earlier versions of the Lightning.
 It had improved radar, more powerful engines and could be armed with the new Red Top missiles, but its cannon armament was removed.
 As a result of the more powerful engines it was given a larger, clipped tail.
 The first F.3 flew on 16 June 1962 and 70 were manufactured.
 A further 16 F.3As, externally similar to the later F.6, were also made.
-The F.3 saw a short service life, due to cut backs in British defence spending and because they were soon replaced by the more advanced Lightning F.6s.
+The F.3 saw a short service life, due to cut backs in British defence spending and because they were soon replaced by the more advanced Lightning F.6s which had an improved performance.

-This model represents Lightning F.3 XP751 of 74 Squadron, RAF, at Wattisham in 1965
+This model represents Lightning F.3 XP701 of 29 Squadron, RAF, circa 1974.
 Data: supersonic all-weather interceptor.
 Engines two Rolls Royce Avon 301R Series 300 turbojet engines of 7,420kg reheat thrust each.
 Wing span 10.62m.
 Length 16.84m.
 Maximum take-off weight 18,182kg.
 Maximum speed 2412Km/h.
 Armament two Firestreak or Red Top missiles.

-Trumpeter 1/72 kit with Cutting Edge decals completed by Leigh Edmonds in December 2014.
+Trumpeter 1/72 kit with Xtradecal decals completed by Leigh Edmonds in February 2015.